Russell-Waterhouse/blog/content/post/c_review_rust_ahead.md

 Third, it has removed some fear of "not-invented-here" syndrome.
 I think web developers in general rely on third-party open source software too much, to the detriment of their products and their happiness and productivity.
-The project in C has removed some of my apprehensions about slipping into "not-invented-here" syndrome.
+The projects in C have removed some of my apprehensions about slipping into "not-invented-here" syndrome.

 Overall, I feel like this has made me a better developer than I am now.